yogenderverma3/Chat-Ai/README.md

 # Chat-Ai
-A Gemini ai clone build with ReactJS
+A Gemini ai clone build with ReactJS Vite and Tailwindcss